robertbraeutigam/scan/README.md

   protocol itself on the fly runtime.
 - Does **not require** a complete and **perfect list of codes** nor a **complete dictionary** of some semantic identifiers, nor a perfect usage on the part of the devices to be *fully* usable.
+- Prevent proprietary extensions and the need to debug devices, as far as possible, by using transparent **dynamic wiring**, instead of devices directly controlling each other.

 These other design decisions were also used: